-The eight-week summer reading program is for preschoolers through elementary school aged students for the children's summer reading.
+The eight-week summer reading program is for preschoolers through elementary school students.
 Go to SummitCountyLibraries.org for weekly details.

 To learn more about Summit County Library find them on Facebook; follow them on Twitter and Pinterest; or stop by any of their three locations.

 Start a dialogue, stay on topic and be civil.

 If you don't follow the rules, your comment may be deleted.